apache/couchdb/README.md

       "action": "receive_cookie",
       "cookie": "<secretcookie>",
     }
-    // TBD: persist the cookie on node B, so it survives restarts

   - when the request to node B returns, we know the Erlang-level inter-cluster communication is enabled and we can start adding